-Three Months En ded

-March 31, March 31,

-2020 Change 2019

-(in thousands)

-Income tax benefit (expense) (\$5) (117.2%) \$29
+Three Months Ended Six Months Ended June 30, 2020 Change June 30, 2019 June 30, 2020 Change June 30, 2019 (in thousands) Income tax benefit (expense) (\$97) 259.3% (\$27) (\$102) \$2 not meaningful

-Income tax benefit (expense) for the first quarter of both 2020 and 2019, primarily related to foreign and state taxes.
+Income tax for both the second quarter of 2020 and the same period in 2019, primarily relate to foreign and state taxes.
 In addition, in the first quarter of 2019, a US domestic benefit was realized from converting remaining sequestered AMT credits, that had a full valuation allowance on such credits, into a receivable of approximately \$42,000, resulting from IRS rule changes allowing the release of previously sequestered AMT credits.

 The effective tax rate differed from the statutory tax rate primarily due to the effect of valuation allowances, as well as foreign taxes.
-We have a valuation allowance of \$7.8 million as of March 31, 2020.
-As of March 31 for both 2020 and 2019, our deferred tax assets and valuation allowance have been reduced by approximately \$355,000 and \$317,000, respectively, associated with the requirements of accounting for uncertain tax positions.
+We have a valuation allowance of \$8.1 million as of June 30, 2020.
+As of June 30, for both 2020 and 2019, our deferred tax assets and valuation allowance have been reduced by approximately \$363,000 and \$325,000, respectively, associated with the requirements of accounting for uncertain tax positions.
 Given the uncertainty created by our loss history, as well as the volatile and uncertain economic outlook for our industry and capital spending, we have limited the recognition of net deferred tax assets including our net operating losses and credit carryforwards and continue to maintain a valuation allowance for the full amount of the net deferred tax asset balance.
 The CARES Act, initiated in Q1 2020, accelerated the AMT credit refund of \$640,000 to be a current asset instead of non-current.
+Movements of cash that generate local country withholding taxes create a current tax expense that will create additional deferred tax assets that will result in establishing additional tax valuation allowances.